microsoft/vscode-azure-iot-edge/README.md

 - **Edge: Start Edge**: Start Edge runtime in your local machine.
 - **Edge: Build IoT Edge module**: Build Edge module from source code.
 To trigger this command, right click the project file (e.g. `*.csproj` for .Net Core module project) and select this command in the context menu.
 - **Edge: Build IoT Edge module Docker image**: Containerize your Edge module to Docker image.
 To trigger this command, right click the `Dockerfile` and select this command in the context menu.
-- **Edge: Push IoT Edge module Docker image**: Push an image a registry.
+- **Edge: Push IoT Edge module Docker image**: Push an image to a Docker registry.
-- **Edge: setup Edge using configuration file**: Take a configuration file for Edge setup.
+- **Edge: Setup Edge using configuration file**: Take a configuration file for Edge setup.
 - **Edge: Generate Edge setup configuration file**: Generate the json file for Edge: setup Edge using configuration file.
 Open the json file to see further description.
 - **Edge: Generate Edge deployment configuration file**: Generate the json file for Edge deployment.
 - **Edge: Stop Edge**: Stop Edge runtime.